 - 1. The Manager or designate will investigate to determine if the employee is fit for duty.
-Meet with the employee in the presence of a shop steward, if possible.
+Meet with the employee, if employee is unionized meet in the presence of a shop steward, if possible.
 It is also a good idea to have a witness present other than a steward.
-May consult with HRBP if the incident occurs during regular business hours or the Administrative Manager on-call during off hours. - 2.
+The Manager or designate may consult with a Human Resource Business Partner (HRBP) if the incident occurs during regular business hours or the Administrative Manager on-call during off hours. - 2.
 Check for indicators of impairment or evidence that the employee is unfit to perform her/his duties. - 3.
 Ask the employee questions about her/his fitness to perform her/his duties, impairment, physical or emotional condition or whatever is causing the employer's concern. - 4.
 If the Manager determines that the employee may be impaired and/or unfit to perform the duties, then she/he must advise the employee that she/he is being removed for the remainder of the shift.
-Remove the employee from service immediately and in a respectful manner. - 5.
-If the employee is in a safety sensitive position, consult immediately with HRBP to determine if alcohol and/or substance testing should be carried out. - 6.
+Remove the employee from service immediately and in a respectful manner.
+In cases where the employee has been removed from the workplace, the employee's union representative will be advised, as applicable. - 5.
+In consultation with the HRBP, make an individualized assessment as to whether the employee is in a safety sensitive position. - 6.
+If the employee is in a safety sensitive position, consult immediately with HRBP to determine if post-incident alcohol and/or substance testing should be carried out. - 7.
 Call Security and/or police in situations where the employee is uncooperative and/or acting out inappropriately.
-Do not allow the employee to return to the workplace during that shift. - 7.
+Do not allow the employee to return to the workplace during that shift. - 8.
 If the Manager believes the employee is impaired, do not allow the employee to drive her/himself home.
-Unless drug and/or alcohol testing is to take place, arrange for paid transportation for the employee to return to his/her residence or to the care of another person and determine if the employee needs to be accompanied.
-If the employee indicates s/he will drive her/himself home, advise the employee that you will contact the police if the employee leaves in their own vehicle. - 8.
-Where there is concern for the employee's immediate health status, arrange for transport to medical treatment. - 9.
-Manager or designate documents observations and actions taken as soon as possible following these events. - 10.
-Regardless whether there is evidence of impairment or not, when the employer has sent the employee home, the employee will be paid for the lost hours of work for that shift.
+Unless drug and/or alcohol testing is to take place, arrange for paid transportation for the employee to return to her/his residence or to the care of another person and determine if the employee needs to be accompanied.
+If the employee indicates s/he will drive her/himself home, advise the employee that you will contact the police if the employee leaves in their own vehicle.